Photo courtesy The Frontenac Club

 We’ve stayed in some very swanky places in our time.
 But honestly, we think we’ve found our new favourite.
 The Frontenac Club in Kingston is everything a boutique hotel should be.
 Luxurious.
 Charming.
 And romantic.

-Opened in 2020, this elegant boutique hotel in Kingston has raised the bar for luxury accommodations in Ontario.
+Opened in 2020, this elegant hotel in Kingston has raised the bar for unique and boutique accommodations in Ontario.
 Featuring 20 chic rooms and suites, this former gentlemen’s club and bank is just steps away from the city’s vibrant downtown core and offers an elevated accommodation experience for the discerning traveller.

 From our arrival to the moment we departed, the Frontenac Club and its staff exceeded all our expectations.

 First impressions are everything, and The Frontenac Club certainly benefits from its attractive setting.
 Originally three separate buildings, this corner property has cleverly preserved the unique character of each, combining them in a way that’s certainly pleasing to the eye.

 The Bank Wing occupies the corner of King Street East and William Street and dates back to 1845, serving as a branch of the Bank of Montreal for over 60 years, as well as a home to bank staff on its upper floors.
 The oldest section of the property, the Cartwright Wing, was built in 1826 as a private home.

 It was the Club Wing, however, that provided the inspiration for the hotel’s name, high-calibre accommodations, and amenities.
 Built in 1906, it was here that members of the city’s fabled Frontenac Club would meet.
 Established as a gentlemen’s social club, it was here that some of Canada’s best-known politicians and other social elites would congregate, rubbing shoulders as they indulged in activities as diverse as dining, billiards, cards… even bowling and indoor golf.